Shnoo/js-CIE-1931-rgb-color-converter/README.md

 - ECMAScript 6
 - Easy to use

-This lib was made with the help of the Hue Docs.
+This lib was made with the help of the Philips Hue Docs.

 Note: *Color accuracy can differ depening on light capabilites.*